tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 {% cite post_evolving_patterns_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
-gives his opinions on the conditional rendering pattern and also states that it is a narutal step for developers to separate logic from the actual return code (the code given as example is a ternary if).
+gives his opinions on the conditional rendering pattern and also states that it is a natural step for developers to separate logic from the actual return code (the code given as example is a ternary if).
 As an alternative to the conditional rendering, the author suggests to use the JSX alternative with `&&`. {% cite post_react_conditional_rendering --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
 expands on the JSX alternatives for conditional rendering.